asyncapi/website/pages/blog/2021-summary.md

 I think we have proof that all additional activities planned for 2022, such as rework of existing documentation, should improve numbers even more.

-If you have more ideas on improving, just open up an issue in [the website repository](https://github.com/asyncapi/website/) and let us discuss how we can get better.
+If you have more ideas on improving, just open up an issue in [the website repository](https://github.com/asyncapi/website/), and let's discuss how we can get better.

 ## Twitter